Friday, October 13, 2023

 "No," Paul replied, "I am a Jew and a citizen of Tarsus in Cilicia, which is an important city.
 Please, let me talk to these people."

-Clearly, the commander did not know Paul's identity or reputation.
+Clearly, the Roman commander did not know Paul's identity or reputation.
 He had Paul confused with a violent leader of "the Assassins" — probably a group of Jewish rebels with messianic interests, but not associated with Jesus or his disciples.
 While the commander's assumptions put Paul in a category those Roman soldiers should hate and exterminate, the commander's willingness to let Paul explain (Acts 21:40) directly contrasts with the Jewish mob (Acts 21:36, 22:22).
 The people in the mob would not let Paul explain or communicate clearly.
 They were intent on killing him and then sorting out his identity.
-Paul's Greek was apparently impeccable and not Judean accented Greek — Paul was born and raised in the non-Jewish city of Tarsus.
+Paul's Greek was apparently impeccable and not Judean accented Greek — Paul was born and raised in the non-Jewish city of Tarsus in present-day Turkey.
 The commander's openness to Paul's explanation is one of Luke's subtle ways to emphasize that good-hearted and God-fearing Gentiles were often open to the message of Jesus.*